MarcAstner/CRAPy/PROGRESS_REPORT.md

 - designed 5 different gear cutouts for sample printing to see which clearance fits onto the servo

 #### Timon:
+- redesign second arm of the robot arm
+- transfering info to milan for designing the sample box
+- talking through milans design with him
+- help with electronics
+- help with the solar tilt mechanism
+- think about how the second tilting mechanism could be built & take some measurements on build volume and desired tilt angle
 #### Xavier:

 ## Progress: Saturday 12 June, 2021